 Hand dystonia includes a group of disorders called occupational hand dystonias that affect musicians, golfers, or typists.
 The symptoms often occur only during a specific activity requiring use of the hand, such as playing an instrument, golfing, or typing.
 Writer's cramp is a dystonia that is present when a person is writing.
 Hand dystonia may occur as an isolated focal dystonia or be a part of generalized dystonia.

 To learn more about dystonia and the DMRF, contact:

 Dystonia Medical Research Foundation

-One East Wacker Drive, Suite 2810 Chicago, Illinois 60601-1905
+One East Wacker Drive, Suite 1730 Chicago, Illinois 60601-1980

-Phone: 312-755-0198

-Toll free: 800-377-DYST (3978)
+Phone: 312-755-0198 Toll free: 800-377-DYST (3978)

 Email: dystonia@dystonia-foundation.org

-Web: www.dystonia-foundation.org